bctoh/tallorder-landing/src/site/about.md

 Email us here 👉 [careers@tallorder.holdings](mailto:careers@tallorder.holdings)

 ## 📢 Feedback
 We love to speak to our users.
-Maybe a little too much.. but that helps up build products you love too.
+Maybe a little too much.. but that helps us build products you love too.
 If you have any feedback for any of our products, hit us up 👉 [hello@tallorder.holdings](mailto:hello@tallorder.holdings)